 Please note carefully that all IB Courses are two-year learning commitments.

 IB Diploma Candidates:

 IB Diploma Candidates are students pursuing and meeting all requirements of the full IB Diploma.
 Students must enroll in six IB Courses, three or four of which must be at the Higher Level.
 This means that two or three IB Courses must be at the Standard Level.
 IB Diploma Candidates must enroll in one course in each of Groups 1 thru 5.
 For their sixth course, students may freely choose from Groups 2 through 6.
 For timetabling reasons, IB Diploma Candidates at Richmond Secondary School may only take one Higher Level Group 4 Course.

-IB Diploma Candidates are also required to enroll in and fulfill the three additional IB Core elements: Theory of Knowledge (TOK), Creativity-Activity-Service (CAS), and the 4000 word Extended Essay (EE).
+IB Diploma Candidates are also required to enroll in and fulfill the three additional IB Core elements: Theory of Knowledge (TOK), Creativity-Activity-Service (CAS), and the 4000-word Extended Essay (EE).

 IB Course Candidates:

 IB Course Candidates are Richmond Secondary School students who choose to take IB Courses without pursuing the full diploma.
 While IB Course Candidates receive a certificate from IB upon successful completion of their coursework, they will not receive an IB Diploma.
 Please note - first preference for seats in all IB courses will be reserved for students completing the IB Diploma.
-Course candidate students will be enrolled if classes have space, but can be displaced if classes fill up - and placed on a wait list.
-Course Candidate students can transition to parallel courses in the Provincial program.
+Course candidate students may be enrolled if classes have space, but they can be displaced if classes fill up - and placed on a wait list.
+Course Candidate students can usually transition to parallel courses in the Provincial program.